Global spectra, polytopes and stacky invariants: Algebraic spectrum of a polytope

 \section{Algebraic spectrum of a polytope}

 Singularity theory associates to a (tame) Laurent polynomial function $f$ a {\em spectrum at infinity}, see \cite{Sab1}.
-We recall its definition and its main properties in section \ref{sec:SpecPolLaurent}.
-We can shift this notion to the Newton polytope $P$ of $f$ ($P$ is assumed to be simplicial) and get in this way the {\em algebraic spectrum} of $P$.
+We recall its definition and its main properties in Section \ref{sec:SpecPolLaurent}.
+We can shift this notion to the Newton polytope $P$ of $f$ and we get in this way the {\em algebraic spectrum} of $P$.
 In order to motivate the next sections, we describe the Givental-Hori-Vafa models \cite{Giv}, \cite{HV} which are the expected mirror partners of toric varieties.
-In order to make the text as self-contained as possible, we first recall Kouchnirenko's results.